strimzi/strimzi.github.io/_posts/2020-09-06-how-the-system-tests-works.md

 ```

-Congratulations to writing your new test cases on Strimzi system test module!
+Congratulations you have written your new test case in Strimzi `system test` module!

 ## Conclusion

-The whole ecosystem of system tests is at first glance hard to understand but if the person who is learning this domain
+The whole ecosystem of system tests is at first glance hard to understand but if the person who is learning this domain has a drive, it won't be a challenge for him.
-got a drive, It won't be a challenge for him.
-Whole module passed through several changes, which improve many areas.
-We are open to
+Whole module went through several iterations of evolution, which improved many areas.
-any discussion, which can create or change the behavior to robust, better way of tests.
-Maybe you will be the one who
+We are open to any discussion and suggestions, which can enhance the overall behavior to robust, better way of testing.
-will change the structure of system tests and make this even better!
+Maybe You will be the one who will change the structure of system tests and make it even better!